 Mild neurocognitive disorder.
 There’s a noticeable change in the person's ability to do everyday tasks.

-The symptoms of HAND are similar to a number of disorders, so diagnosis can be tricky.
+The symptoms of HIV-asociated dementia are similar to those in a number of disorders, so diagnosis can be tricky.
 Plus, symptoms can vary from one person to the next.

-While there's no cure, the most effective treatment for HIV-associated dementia is HAART, which is known to reduce the amount of HIV in the blood and also in the fluid surrounding the spinal cord and brain..
+While there's no cure, the most effective treatment for HIV-associated dementia is ART, which is known to reduce the amount of HIV in the blood and also in the fluid surrounding the spinal cord and brain..

-A person with this condition may need help remembering to take their medication.
+A person with HIV-associated dementia may need help remembering to take their medications.